multatronic/pyscroll/README.md

 ============

 pyscroll is a generic module for making a fast scrolling image with PyGame.
-It uses a lot of magic to get reasonable framerates out of PyGame.
-It only exists to draw a map.
+It uses a lot of magic to get reasonable framerates out of PyGame and only exists to draw a map.
 It doesn't load images or data, so you can use your own custom data structures, tile storage, ect.

-The included class, BufferedRenderer, gives great framerates, supports layered rendering and can draw itself.
+The included class, OrthographicRenderer, gives great framerates, supports layered rendering and can draw itself.
 It uses more memory than a typical map would, but gives much better performance.

-pyscroll is compatible with pytmx (https://github.com/bitcraft/pytmx), so you can use your Tiled maps.
-It also has out-of-the-box support for PyGame Sprites.
+pyscroll is compatible with pytmx (https://github.com/bitcraft/pytmx), so you can use your Tiled maps and has out-of-the-box support for PyGame Sprites.

 Documentation